How To Prep Your House Interior And Exterior For Painting

 How To Prepare Your House Interior For Painting

-Leave the nails in the wall if you want to hang art and such in the same place
+Don’t remove picture hangers: Leave the nails on the wall if you want to hang art and such in the same place

-“Now the outlets have small parts.
-They get lost easily so tape them to the back of the outlets or put them in separate baggies,” John says.
+Pro tip #1: Outlets have small parts.
+They get lost easily so tape them to the back of the outlets or put them in separate baggies.

 Pro tip #2: Are you looking for a secret tool that the pros use?
 Look no further than masking film!
 This thin plastic sheet, available in rolls or folded-up squares, is ideal for DIY painters who may not know about it.
 Due to its thinness, this type of covering sticks easily onto flat surfaces without needing tape.
 The static electricity present holds the masking film immovably in place–all you need to do is bring it close to the painted edges and let nature take over!